chungy/mame-romhacks/README.md

 `mamerh` command that automatically sets hashpath and rompath.
 Feel free to customize it to your preferences.

+For some systems (eg, Game Boy), you may need to copy system ROMs to this ROM path as well.

 ## Gathering/naming ROMs

 Given that these are the same format software list XML files as